tastyigniter/ti-ext-local/README.md

 ### GeoCoder

 The Local extension uses the `Igniter\Flame\Geolite\Facades\Geocoder` facade to geocode addresses.
 You can configure the geocoder provider by setting the
-**Default Geocoder** field to the desired provider in the _System > Settings > General_ admin settings page.
+**Default Geocoder** field to the desired provider in the _Manage > Settings > General_ admin settings page.

 #### Google Maps API Key

-To use the Google Maps geocoder provider, you need to set the Google Maps API key in the _System > Settings > General_ admin settings page.
+To use the Google Maps geocoder provider, you need to set the Google Maps API key in the _Manage > Settings > General_ admin settings page.
 Follow the instructions on the page to get your API key.

 ### Review Settings

-You can enable or disable reviews by navigating to the _System > Settings > Review settings_ admin settings page.
+You can enable or disable reviews by navigating to the _Manage > Settings > Review settings_ admin settings page.

 ## Usage